 Abelsway Farm have recently relocated from WA, where they ran an organic chicken farm.
 Now based in Hallelujah Hills, we are lucky to have them join us as a weekly stallholder.

-They will be bringing chicken and lamb to the market and eventually eggs too.
+They bring fresh chicken and lamb to the market and eventually eggs too.
 You can find them opposite the espresso bar each Saturday.

 0417 205 191